-On the prowl for the best vegan restaurants in Asheville, North Carolina?
+On the prowl for the best vegan and vegetarian restaurants in Asheville, NC?
 We’ve got quite the list for you!
-From places to get a bangin’ vegan breakfast in Asheville to late night options, there’s plenty to keep you full from sunrise to sunset.
-Here are the best vegetarian and vegan restaurants Asheville, NC has to offer.
+Discover new restaurants in Asheville or revisit the best places to eat!
+Grab a bangin’ vegan breakfast in Asheville or enjoy a fancy dinner at a restaurant in downtown Asheville.
+Whatever you decide on, there’s plenty to keep you full from sunrise to sunset.
+Here are the best vegetarian and vegan restaurants that Asheville, NC has to offer!

 For an upscale, borderline fancy but unfussy meal, you can find elevated cuisine coming from the most creative chefs in the country.
 Most establishments are largely omnivorous but will happily accommodate a vegan diet with enough advanced notice.